stockmind/gpd-pocket-ubuntu-respin/README.md

  - ✔ **USB-C for data** ( Kernel version 4.14 or later )
  - ✔ TTY/Console font size reasonably bigger to improve readability ( Thanks joshskidmore for the intuition! - Worsk only on installed system and a "update.sh" run may be needed )
  - ✔ Trackpoint faster for a better experience right from the start ( Thanks rustige for config! )
+ - ✔ Bluetooth audio ( Kernel version 4.14-rc3 or later )

 ### What Doesn't Work at the Moment

- - Bluetooth audio ( Need further testing and experience, audio on bluetooth seems to work for just 10 seconds then crash )
  - Audio crackling on high volumes ( Bug: https://bugzilla.kernel.org/show_bug.cgi?id=196351 )

 ### Overview for Building and Respinning an ISO